 - 1. Install Docker

-- 2. From a git checkout of Pyodide, run ./run_docker or ./run_docker --pre-built
+- 2. From a git checkout of Pyodide, run ./run_docker

 - 3. Run make to build.

 Note: You can control the resources allocated to the build by setting the env vars EMSDK_NUM_CORE, EMCC_CORES and PYODIDE_JOBS (the default for each is 4).